-ROME.
-This morning, attend the Papal Audience (subject to availability) for the chance to see the Pope and receive the Papal Blessing.
-Later, with a Local Guide visit St. Paul Outside the Walls, burial place of St. Paul the Apostle and one of Rome’s four major Papal basilicas, along with St. John Lateran Basilica.
-Next, visit the Scala Sancta (Holy Stairs), transported from Jerusalem to Rome around 326 AD by St. Helena, Emperor Constantine’s mother.
+ROME This morning, attend the Papal Audience (subject to availability) for the chance to see the Pope and receive the Papal Blessing.
+Later, with a Local Guide, visit St. Paul Outside the Walls, burial place of St. Paul the Apostle, St John Lateran Basilica and St. Mary Major Basilica, the Rome’s four major Papal basilicas.
+Experience the Scala Sancta (Holy Stairs), transported from Jerusalem to Rome around 326 AD by St. Helena, Emperor Constantine’s mother.
 These 28 marble steps are traditionally ascended in a kneeling position with a prayer recital dedicated to Jesus Christ.
 Then, visit the impressive St. Mary Major Basilica and attend [M] Mass.

 ROME.
-EXCURSION TO CASTEL GANDOLFO.
-A different, quite unique experience is offered today.
-We will take an included excursion to Castel Gandolfo, a quaint village in the hills outside Rome, to visit the Papal Summer Residence and Gardens with a Local Guide.
-Visit the rooms that have been occupied by many Popes over the centuries and enjoy the opportunity to reflect and meditate in quiet and relaxing surroundings.
-In the afternoon, enjoy time at leisure in Rome or join the optional excursion to the Vatican Museums and Sistine Chapel, world famous for Michelangelo’s impressive fresco, The Last Judgment.
+EXCURSION TO CASTEL GANDOLFO A different, quite unique experience is offered today.
+We will take an included excursion to Castel Gandolfo, a quaint village in the hills outside Rome, to visit the Papal summer residence and its manicured gardens with a Local Guide.
+This is a unique chance to see the rooms that have been occupied by many Popes over the centuries.
+Enjoy the opportunity to reflect and meditate in the garden’s quiet and relaxing surroundings.
+In the afternoon, take advantage of time at leisure in Rome or join the optional excursion to the Vatican Museums and Sistine Chapel, world famous for Michelangelo’s impressive fresco of The Last Judgment.
 Today's Distance: 50 mi / 80 km

 ROME–PIETRELCINA–SAN GIOVANNI ROTONDO On your way south, stop in quaint Pietrelcina, to visit the house where the beloved St. Pio was born, before heading towards San Giovanni Rotondo on the east coast, the Saint’s home from 1916 until his death in 1968.
 Today's Distance: 258 mi / 415 km

-ASSISI.
-Today, learn more about St. Francis, patron saint of animals and the environment.
-Attend early morning [M] Mass at St. Francis Basilica, famous for its 14th-century Giotto paintings depicting the life of St. Francis.
+ASSISI Today, learn more about St. Francis, patron saint of animals and the environment.
+Attend early morning [M] Mass at St. Francis Basilica, famous for its 14th-century Giotto frescoes depicting the life of St. Francis.
 Meet your Local Guide and visit the Upper and Lower Basilicas of St. Francis and the Basilica of St. Clare, founder of the Order of Poor Clares.
-Next, visit the Basilica of Santa Maria degli Angeli, situated at the foot of Assisi’s hills and protecting the Porziuncola, where St. Francis is said to have founded the Order of Friars Minor in 1209, and the Cappella del Transito, where the saint died in 1226.
+Next, stop at the Basilica of Santa Maria degli Angeli, situated at the foot of Assisi’s hills and protecting the Porziuncola, where St. Francis is said to have founded the Order of Friars Minor in 1209, and the Cappella del Transito, where the saint died in 1226.

-ASSISI AREA–CASCIA–ROME.
-Travel to Cascia this morning, situated in Umbria and home of St. Rita, the “Patron Saint of Impossible Causes.”
-Visit the Sanctuary and see the Major Basilica, the chapel that houses the tomb of St. Rita.
-Also, see the Minor Basilica, home of the Eucharistic Miracle that is commemorated each year with the Feast of Corpus Christi.
+ASSISI AREA–CASCIA–ROME Travel to Cascia this morning, a scenic town located in Umbria and home of St. Rita, the “Patron Saint of Impossible Causes.”
+Visit the Sanctuary and see the Major Basilica, housing the chapel with St. Rita’s tomb.
+Stop in prayer at the Minor Basilica, site of the Eucharistic Miracle, commemorated each year with the Feast of Corpus Christi.
 Return to Rome for a final overnight stay.
 Today's Distance: 149 mi / 240 km